npctat2021/MINFLUX_NPC_Tracking/README.md

 #### 4. Program: filter_NPC_cluster.m

-Selects those clusters having at least 20 localizations with a fit diameter.
-For example of diameter: 70-150 nm, height: 25-100 nm, and z-center: 0±200 nm.
-User can change these parameters as per their interest.
+Filter clusters based on the measurement and fitting reuslt so far.
+For instance, we can select those clusters having at least 20 localizations with a fit diameter.
+For example of diameter: 70-150 nm, height: 25-100 nm, and z-center: -300-100 nm.
+Users can change these parameters as per their interest.

 **Usage:**

     filter_NPC_cluster (cluster_data, save_mode, Name, Value);

 **Input:**
- - **cluster_data**
+ - **cluster_data** (struct array) - output of [double ring fitting](#3-program-fit_cylinder_to_clusterm)
  - **save_mode** (string):
     - **overwrite:** overwrite on base workspace variable *cluster_data*
     - **new:** create new variable *cluster_data_filtered*